ezSQL/ezsql/WIKI.md

 Need more help, try reading this article: https://wpshout.com/introduction-to-wpdb-why-not/ and https://codex.wordpress.org/Class_Reference/wpdb.

 Any articles referencing WordPress database engine is an good source of what kind of ecosystem can be built with the flexible of what this library provides.
+However, the ease of use and process this library initially fostered, spreaded to other areas, leading to hard to follow, and bad coding habits by today's standards.

-Version 4 of this library attempts to, beside all the additional features, remove some bad coding styles, bring the library to modern coding practices of which, follow proper __OOP__ and be __PSR__ compliant.
+Version 4 of this library attempts to, beside all the additional features, _remove some bad coding styles_, _bring the library to modern coding practices of which_, _follow proper __OOP__ and be __PSR__ compliant_.

 This version further break things introduced in version 3 that broke version 2.1.7.
 See [CHANGE LOG]()